 On July 9, 2021, the Governor of California approved Assembly Bill 130 (AB 130).
-Effective July 1, 2021, AB 130 added a provision within the California Education Code whereby all charter schools whose term expires on or between January 1, 2022, and June 30, 2025, inclusive, shall have their term extended by two years.
+Effective July 1, 2021, AB 130 added a provision within the California Education Code (EC) whereby all charter schools whose term expires on or between January 1, 2022, and June 30, 2025, inclusive, shall have their term extended by two years.
 As a result, the term expiration date for all of the charter petitions was extended to June 30, 2025.
-Refer to Note 14 for information on further extension by one-year.
+Additionally, on July 10, 2023, the Governor of California approved Senate Bill 114 (SB 114), which amended EC 47607.4.
+The EC was amended to add "all charter schools whose term expires on or between January 1, 2024, and June 30, 2027, inclusive, shall have their term extended by one additional year."
+As a result, the charter petition end date is extended to June 30, 2026.

-The Organization made payments to the Wiseburn Unified School District to provide required services for oversight.
+The Organization made payments to the authorizing agency to provide required services for oversight.
 Fees associated with oversight consist of one percent of revenue from local control funding formula sources.
 The Organization also holds a facility use agreement with the District.
-Total fees for oversight and facility usage amounted to \$294,094 for the fiscal year ending June 30, 2023.
+Total fees for oversight and facility usage amounted to \$303,576 for the fiscal year ending June 30, 2024.